Aston Martin Vantage (2005): N430 / N430 Roadster (2015)

-GT (2015)
+GT / GT Roadster (2015)

 Announced on the eve of the New York Auto Show in April 2014, the V8 Vantage GT is what is in effect, the US version of the Vantage N430.
 This new North American and Australian-only model is mechanically based on the standard V8 Vantage but with the addition of the 'S' 430 bhp engine, 'S' suspension and some unique styling features, together with either the regular 6-speed manual or the Prodrive developed 7-speed Sportshift II transmission with paddle shift.
-The GT was available as either a coupé or Roadster.
+The GT was available as either a coupé or roadster.

+GTS / GTS Roadster (2016)

+Exclusive to the US market, the V8 Vantage GTS is the successor to the GT and S variants.
+This model is available with either a 6-speed manual or the Prodrive developed 7-speed Sportshift II transmission with paddle shift with the powertrain being identical to its predecessors.
+There are 2 trim levels, 'Sport' and 'Lux'.
+The former has carbon fibre accents with a black grille and headlight bezels alongside having a sportier suspension.
+The latter on the other hand, is largely just a standard configuration, but with the optional Bang & Olufsen sound system as standard.
+Both versions also received the then new AMi III infotainment and navigation system.
+The GTS was available as either a coupé or roadster with a total production run of 100 cars.

-Vantage GT8
+Vantage GT8 (2017)

 In 2017, Aston Martin announced a limited, track-focused iteration of the V8 Vantage: the Vantage GT8.

 The company would only manufacture 150 cars, 50 more than the GT12.
 The GT8 features the same 4.7-litre V8 as found in the base Vantage but with power now increased to 440 bhp, and has a top speed of 190 mi/h.
 The GT8 is available with either a 6-speed manual or a 7-speed Sportshift II automated manual transmission, and has a kerb weight of 1510 kg, a 100 kg reduction over the V8 Vantage S.